-Note that map format is extremely architecture-specific.
-A map file cannot be used on a system with different pointer size, endianness or data alignment than the system on which it was generated, and should in general be used only inside a single system.
-While raw format uses network byte order and avoids architecture-dependent data alignment so that it is as portable as possible, it is also primarily expected to be used inside the same single system.
-To export a zone file in either raw or map format, or make a portable backup of such a file, conversion to text format is recommended.
+Although the raw format uses the network byte order and avoids architecture-dependent data alignment so that it is as much portable as possible, it is primarily expected to be used inside the same single system.
+In order to export a zone file in the raw format or make a portable backup of the file, it is recommended to convert the file to the standard textual representation.